marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/bgt.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: BGT, bitwise comparison

 .. _bgt:

-.. index:: BGT

-.. index:: bitwise comparison

 BGT --- Bitwise greater than
 ****************************